HMP Birmingham 'faces challenges'

 "It is a cleaner, safer and more decent place.
 However, first night and vulnerable prisoner arrangements are significant exceptions to that overall picture."

-Inspectors said there was "insufficient support" for those wishing to reduce their dependency on drugs, while the single alcohol worker was "overwhelmed".'New regime'
+Inspectors said there was "insufficient support" for those wishing to reduce their dependency on drugs, while the single alcohol worker was "overwhelmed".

 The report said there had been 54 reported incidents of packages being thrown over the prison wall in the previous three months.

 The regime for vulnerable prisoners was described as "unsatisfactory", with many of them facing harassment from other prisoners and with poor access to services.

 Overcrowding remained a problem with too many prisoners spending too long in small, shared cells, Mr Hardwick said.

 The report found not enough prisoners were learning new skills, or taking part in other activities, while training opportunities were often missed.

 Despite the outlined concerns, inspectors praised improvements in safety, cleanliness and relations between prisoners and guards.